Batched compression (im_batchcompress)

 |||

-This optional directive specifies the thumbprint of the certificate authority (CA) certificate that will be used to verify the certificate presented by the remote client.
+This optional directive, supported only on Windows, specifies the thumbprint of the certificate authority (CA) certificate that will be used to verify the certificate presented by the remote host.
 The hexadecimal fingerprint string can be copied from Windows Certificate Manager (certmgr.msc).
 Whitespaces are automatically removed.
 The certificate must be added to a Windows certificate store that is accessible by NXLog Agent.
-This directive is only supported on Windows and is mutually exclusive with the CADir, CAFile and CAPattern directives. |
+This directive is mutually exclusive with the CADir, CAFile and CAPattern directives. |

 |||

-This specifies the path of the certificate file that will be presented to the remote client during the SSL handshake. |
+Path of the certificate file that will be presented to the remote host during the SSL handshake. |

 |||

-This specifies the path of the private key file that was used to generate the certificate specified by the CertFile directive.
+Path of the private key file that was used to generate the certificate specified by the CertFile directive.
 This is used for the SSL handshake. |

 |||